 We visited all congresses, seminars and trade fairs we heard about to find the best material for our packaging.
-Eventually, we stumbled upon some material that was labeled as recyclable, but required a far higher energy input for the production.
+Eventually, we stumbled upon some material that was labelled as recyclable, but required a far higher energy input for the production.
 In fact, with the current infrastructure in place it would not be recycled after all.
 This dilemma showed us that there is no straightforward solution.
 Every material seems to come with certain advantages and drawbacks.

 Sustainability is not black and white but rather something in between.

 We want to be 100% sure to decide for a better packaging rather than just green-wash.
 The majority of energy and resources goes actually in the coffee brewing process, however the problem that is mainly discussed is packaging waste.
 Another big problem is the waste of resources, like coffee.
-This means although we definitely have to reduce our packaging waste, first we have to consume less and throw away less.
+This means, although we definitely have to reduce our packaging waste, first we have to consume less and throw away less.
 Our packaging helps doing so by preventing you to use too much coffee or letting it go bad.

 We want our coffee to taste good but have been very concerned about it’s footprint too.
 While many sustainable issues are a choose-either-or-problem.
 These two work very well together.
 Frequently, the farmers who care about sustainability and fair wages produce some of the best coffee too.